Azure/azure-functions-durable-extension/CONTRIBUTING.md

 ## Writing tests
 All tests for Durable Functions are found in [test/Common](https://github.com/Azure/azure-functions-durable-extension/tree/dev/test/Common).
 These tests are written using the [XUnit framework](https://xunit.github.io/).

-NOTE: In order to run any tests you right in our CI pipeline, they must have one of the following attributes:
+NOTE: In order to run any tests you write in our CI pipeline, the test must have one of the following attributes:

  - `[Trait("Category", PlatformSpecificHelpers.TestCategory)]`
  - `[Trait("Category", PlatformSpecificHelpers.TestCategory + "_BVT")]`